Where can I buy LGBT inspired facemasks?

 With signals that Boris Johnson could be ordering a face-covering rule for the UK, we look at where you can buy an LGBT+ inspired face covering and supporting LGBT+ businesses while you’re at it.

 If you want to keep it simple, our partner shop THE PRIDE SHOP has these simple rainbow face masks for just £4.00.
+A donation to The Pride Foundation UK is made from each sale.

+Then if you want to go handmade, The Pride Shop also has these gorgeous, handmade, Reusable Rainbow Face Masks by Made With Love By Jenny.
+They’re just £12.00 and they come with a Rainbow Holographic Keyring.
+Each one is unique, very much like the wearer.
+A donation to The Pride Foundation UK is made from each sale.

 Barcode, the well-known LGBT brand has come up with a variety of different designs and you can buy them from Fetch.